 • Weight: 812g (with battery)

-• Price: £1,150 / $1,595
+• Price: used only £800 / $1,116

 The advanced autofocus system enables photographers to lock onto subjects in 0.1 seconds and images can be lined up via the 3-inch vari-angle screen or using the Electronic Viewfinder.
 The V-Lux 5 can be charged on the go, via a USB connection, which will appeal to photographers who are traveling and therefore away from mains power for lengthy periods.

-How to choose the best ultra-zoom camera
+How to choose the best bridge camera and ultra-zoom

 Sensor – size and resolution, a smaller sensor means that the camera can often offer more zoom, but low-light performance may suffer.
 Most models offer between 16 and 20MP (or megapixels).
 A 1/2.3inch sensor is smaller than a 1inch-type sensor, and a smaller sensor often results in lower image quality in low-light conditions.